andrikotliar/historybook/README.md

 # HistoryBook

 The history teacher's blog in Ukrainian language.
-The teacher publishes developments of lessons, Ukrainian education news, and novels.
+The teacher publishes developments of lessons and author novels.

 ## Development